Highlights Of The Program

 11:00 - 11:25

-FEASIBILITY ASSESSMENTS: PARTNERING EARLY TO MITIGATE COMBINATION PRODUCT DEVELOPMENT RISKS AND IMPROVE SPEED TO
+FEASIBILITY ASSESSMENTS: PARTNERING EARLY TO MITIGATE COMBINATION PRODUCT DEVELOPMENT RISKS AND IMPROVE SPEED-TO-MARKET

 Celine Wassaf